 Laparoscopy & Laparoscopic Surgeries

-Laparoscopy involves the use of a video camera and telescope in surgery and allows us to visualize the inside of the abdomen or thorax in a dog or cat.
+Laparoscopy involves the use of a video camera and telescope while in surgery and allows us to visualize the inside of the abdomen or thorax in a dog or cat.
 Laparoscopic surgery, when compared to traditional surgery approaches, allows us to operate through very small incisions, as opposed to traditionally large incisions.

 What does this mean for the patient?